bevyengine/rfcs/implementation_details.md

 A better solution is for the server to assign each networked entity a global ID that the spawning client can predict and map to its local instance.
 There are 3 variants that I know of:

 1. Use an incrementing generational index (reuse `Entity`) and fix its upper bits to match the ID of the spawning player.
-This is the simplest method and my recommendation.

 2. Use PRNGs to generate shared keys (I've seen these dubbed "prediction keys") for pairing local and global IDs.
 Rather than predict the global ID directly, clients predict the shared keys.
 Server updates that confirm a predicted entity would include both its global ID and the shared key.
 Once acknowledged, later updates can include just the global ID.
 This method is more complicated but does not share the previous method's implicit entity limit.

 3. Bake it into the memory layout.
 If the layout and order of the snapshot storage is identical on all machines, array indexes and relative pointers can double as global IDs.
 They wouldn't need to be explicitly written into packets, potentially reducing packet size by 4-8 bytes per entity (before compression).
-However, we'd probably end up separately including a generation anyway to not confuse destroyed entities with new ones.
+However, we'd probably end up wanting generations anyway to not confuse destroyed entities with new ones.

+I recommend 1 as it's the simplest method.
+Bandwidth and CPU resources would run out long before the reduced entity ranges does.
+My current strategy is a mix of 1 and 3.

 ## Smooth Rendering

-Rendering should come after `NetworkFixedUpdate`.
+Rendering should happen after `NetworkFixedUpdate`.

-Whenever clients receive an update with new remote entities, those entities shouldn't be rendered until that update is interpolated, likely done through adding a marker component.
+Whenever clients receive an update with new remote entities, those entities shouldn't be rendered until that update is interpolated.
+We can do this through a marker component or with a field in the render transform.

-Cameras need a little special treatment.
-Look inputs need to be accumulated at the render rate and re-applied to the camera just before rendering.
+Cameras need some special treatment.
+Look inputs need to be accumulated at the render rate and re-applied to the predicted camera rotation just before rendering.

-We'll also need to distinguish instant motion from integrated motion when interpolating.
-Moving an entity by modifying `transform.translation` should teleport and moving by integrating `rigidbody.velocity` should look smooth.
+We'll also need some way for developers to declare their intent that a motion should be instant instead of smoothly interpolated.
+Since it needs to work for remote entities as well, maybe this just has to be a bool on the networked transform.

 We'll need a special blending for predicted entities and entities transitioning between prediction and interpolation.
-"Projective velocity blending" seems to be a common way to smooth extrapolation errors, but I've also seen a simple exponential decay recommended.
+[Projective velocity blending][11] seems like the de facto standard method for smoothing extrapolation errors, but I've also seen simple exponential decays used.
 There may be better smoothing filters.

 ## Lag Compensation